Legality of Electronic Signatures in Hong Kong

 - the recipient must consent to the signatory using an e-signature.

-There are no express requirements for an e-signature to be in a certain form or format.
-Traditionally, e-signature has meant a physical wet-ink signature on a document which is scanned into PDF, and then sent by email.
+There are no express requirements for an e-signature to be in a certain form or format in Hong Kong.
+Traditionally, an electronic signature has meant a physical wet-ink signature on a document which is scanned into PDF, and then sent by email.
 In recent years, e-signature platforms such as DocuSign, Adobe Sign and PandaDoc have also offered an alternative solution to wet-ink signatures.
 These applications enable documents to be sent to a signatory and signed by that signatory by adding on pre-drawn signatures or choose to draw his/her own on a device; printers and scanners are not required.

-If the contract involves any government entity, digital signatures supported by a recognised digital certificate issued by a Certification Authority recognized under the ETO will be required.
+If the contract involves any government entity, digital/electronic signatures supported by a recognised digital certificate issued by a Certification Authority recognized under the ETO in Hong Kong will be required.

-E-signatures will be valid and binding on most contracts and documents provided that they satisfy the requirements set out in the ETO, however the following documents must be signed with a traditional wet-ink signature in order to be valid:-
+Electronic signatures will be valid and binding on most contracts and documents provided that they satisfy the requirements set out in the ETO, however the following documents must be signed with a traditional wet-ink signature in Hong Kong in order to be valid: